Saturday, October 21, 2023

 this leaf in ice

-archived in a barren field,
+archived in a place

-a place where hurt and predators
+where hurt and predators

 don’t matter.